forrybg/fori-tech-secure-system/docs/team.md

 - Pilot clients ready for testing and feedback
 - Scalable team structure for future expansion
 - Legal firm ensures compliance with EU regulations

+### 📌 Notes

+- Roles marked “To be recruited” will be filled upon grant approval via freelance contracts or partner organizations
+- The coordinator will temporarily oversee unfilled roles during the initial phase
+- External consultants may be engaged for specialized tasks (e.g. AI, legal, accounting)